 What does this mean for your retail business?
 It means you’re constantly on the lookout for the best pricing strategy to appeal to your target audience.
 One such strategy is price matching.
 This is when one retailer agrees to match a lower price from a competitor, typically if the shopper presents evidence of the better price.

-In today’s hyper-competitive retail market, price matching may seem like a good idea.
+In today’s hyper-competitive retail market, a price match policy may seem like a good idea.
 But is it?
 Let’s look at the pros and cons of price matching to find out.

 What Are the Pros of Price Matching?

 Price matching’s supporters include some of the biggest names in retail.
-Walmart.com’s price matching policy allows shoppers to find a lower price from an online retailer on an identical product and have that price matched by Walmart.
+Walmart.com’s price match allows shoppers to find a lower price from an online retailer on an identical product and have that price matched by Walmart.
 Target will also price match many products in-store if shoppers provide proof.
-Many retailers also have variants on this, including retroactive price matching and price adjustment policies.
+Many retailers also have variants on this, including retroactive price match and price adjustment policies.

 Here are some reasons why these retailers may have implemented price matching: